U.S. flag

 The hard-working men and women of Arizona's county offices are at the forefront of our efforts and remain the primary contact for program participation.
 We encourage you to speak with the staff at your local FSA office on how we can be of service.
 Our website can help you learn more about FSA programs and services.

-Arizona Disaster Designations Deadline November 17, 2023
+Arizona Disaster Designations

-Secretarial Natural Disaster Determination S5370
+Secretarial Natural Disaster Determination S5626

 This designation makes farm operators in primary counties, and those counties contiguous to such primary counties, eligible to be considered for certain assistance from FSA, provided eligibility requirements are met.
 This assistance includes FSA emergency loans.
 Farmers in eligible counties have eight (8) months to apply for emergency loans.
-FSA considers each emergency loan application on its own merits, taking into account the extent of losses on the farm and the security and repayment ability of the operator.

-Applications for emergency loans will be received through November 17, 2023.
+Applications for emergency loans will be received through July 22, 2024.

 In accordance with section 321(a) of the Consolidated Farm and Rural Development Act, counties that are contiguous to a designated primary county will be named as contiguous counties where eligible family farmers may qualify for FSA emergency loan assistance.
 For this designation the contiguous counties in Arizona and surrounding states are: